Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 * Kraken
 * Poloniex

-## WHERE DO I SEND MY ETHEREUM?
+## WHERE DO I SEND MY ETHEREUM FOR MonetaryCoinERO (MERO)?
-The Ethereum address for the token distribution is:
+The Ethereum address for the MonetaryCoinERO (MERO) token distribution is:

 **XXXXXXXXXXXXXXXXXXXXXXXXXXXXX**